pallavibiswas/crystal-comparison-pipeline/README.md

 > Freitas, R. (2022, March 2). *DC3 Github Repo*.
 GitHub. https://github.com/freitas-rodrigo/DC3

-The SOP&RSF feature extraction + MLPClassifier has been used from the above credited github repository.
+The SOP & RSF feature extraction pipeline and MLPClassifier training approach are directly adapted from the above GitHub repository.

-All data from which the features and ACE descriptor information are credited to Dr. Ryan Sills and Dr. Qianqian Zhao.
+All data used for SOP, RSF, and ACE descriptor analysis are credited to Dr. Ryan Sills and Dr. Qianqian Zhao.

 ---

 ## Notes